Nylilsa/nylilsa.github.io/guides/th17-maingame-score.md

 **Step 4**: You survived and your hyper has ended, 2 things can happen now:
 1. [hl2]if you have static otters on-screen, INSTANTLY suicide, quickly collect an otter hyper[/hl2].
 Optimal hypers for LC are two 4 otters, so for this second hyper, if you had only 1 static otter on-screen before suicide you can guarantee a 3 otter, if you had 2 you can get 4. if you get a 3 otter but you have consumed tokens that weren't static otters (there should be 2 of these spawned at the beginning of LC) then a 3 otter is also pretty good.
 2. [hl2]if you don't have static otters (either you didn't suicide before LC or you consumed them during LC) it's now up to luck[/hl2], pray for the one beast token that is supposed to be on screen to become an otter right when you hyper ends, or wait for your release and CONFIRM it spawns either a wolf or otter before your suicide.
-5/9 times it's an otter so optimal score gain assuming you consumed otters, if you spawn a wolf you will have to wait for about 2.5 seconds. if you spawn double eagle......
+5/9 times it's an otter so optimal score gain assuming you consumed otters, if you spawn a wolf you will have to wait for about 2.5 seconds. if you spawn double [style=eagle, icon=false, highlightedText=eagles]......
 I'm really sorry for you.

 **Step 5**: Survive the second hyper. wth no tokens to care for it shouldn't be too difficult, make sure you KILL Keiki, you don't want to time this out, you lose on a big cancel, and 3 tokens that you are gonna need for later. the ideal cancel is as late as possible during the last second, as Marisa, this is very risky, I recommend killing Keiki at like 4 seconds, if you are Youmu this is free so go for it.